ryanRfox/bitshares-core/worker-proposals/core_team-budget-2019.md

 * Transparent accounting provided by the BitShares Blockchain Foundation [6]
 * Invoice review, approval and remittance within 5 business days
-* Compensation remitted in a viable SmartCoin using CNY valuations (according rules set forth in [5])
+* Compensation remitted in a viable SmartCoin (i.e. bitCNY), effort based on Chinese Renminbi valuations
 * All accumulated and unallocated BTS returned to the Reserve Pool at the conclusion of the Worker

 As the team size scales or BTS collateral valuations fluctuate, subsequent Worker(s) will be